Smith-Pad/subjects/README.md

 3. In the CMD or Powershell use this command: `npm install -g sass`

 4. In the CMD or Powershell, use this command: `sass` to make sure it works properly.

+## Experimental Instructions

+In this section, these instructions are considered experimental, so these instructions, may not be accurate in a sense.